Iran Air Logo

-Iran Air’s logo is like an airplane carpet – modern and ancient at the same time.
+Iran Air’s logo is like an airplane carpet, modern and ancient at once.
 It doesn’t just take people from point A to point B; it carries the stories, spices, and spirit of Iran.
-It glides over the vast Iranian deserts and bustling Tehran markets before landing in faraway lands.
+It glides over the vast Iranian deserts and the bustling markets of Tehran before landing in faraway lands.
 It is not just an airline; it is Iran’s wings spread out to welcome neighbors near and far.
 Like the friendliest host at a Persian tea party, it welcomes everyone who gets on board and then shows them the world from its own unique perspective.
 When people see this plane, they don’t just think of it; they think of Persian poetry in the sky and a sense of home, even many kilometers above the ground.

 Iran Air: Brand overview

-In 1954, Iranian Airways and Persian Air Services merged to create United Iranian Airlines, later renamed Iran National Airlines Corporation in 1961, reflecting its role as the national carrier.
-In the 1960s, the company expanded its international routes by introducing jet aircraft like the Boeing 727 and 737, enhancing service quality and global competitiveness.
-During the 1970s, the airline flourished as one of the leading airlines in the Middle East, adding wide-body aircraft like the Boeing 747 and becoming the first non-European customer to order the Airbus A300 in 1974.
+In 1954, Iranian Airways and Persian Air Services merged into United Iranian Airlines.
+In 1961, the company was renamed Iran National Airlines Corporation, reflecting its role as the national carrier.
+During the 1960s, it expanded abroad and introduced jet aircraft, including the Boeing 727 and Boeing 737.
+In the 1970s, the fleet added the Boeing 747, and in 1974, the airline became the first non-European customer to order the Airbus A300.

 Meaning and History